beauchamplab/rave/README.md

  + For any platform, install the [RAVE docker image](https://hub.docker.com/r/dipterix/rave)

- + For cloud-based RAVE or other use cases where multiple users will run RAVE at once on a single server consider RStudio Server
+ + For cloud-based RAVE or other use cases where multiple users will run RAVE on a single server consider RStudio Server

 ## Start RAVE